George HW Bush’s Pastor Says His Death Was Peaceful: ‘It Was A Beautiful End’

 “At the end, we all knelt,” Levenson shared.
 “We all placed our hands on the president.
 We said our prayers together.
 And then we were silent for a full long measure as this man, who changed all of our lives, who changed our nation — it was a beautiful end.
 It was a beautiful beginning.
 For a moment, but a moment only, that dear point of light we know as George Herbert Walker Bush dimmed, but it now shines brighter than it ever before has. … Heaven just got a bit kinder and gentler.”

 Levenson’s speech was only one of many tear-jerking eulogies given in honor of the life of Bush, another article from People reports.
 Also notable was the eulogy given by Bush’s son, George W. Bush, who followed in his father’s footsteps by also serving as a United States president.
 George was visibly verklempt and tried to hold back tears as he spoke of his father’s memory.
-He referred to Bush Sr. as “optimistic,” “empathetic” and “close to perfect” among other things.
-He expressed his belief that Bush Sr. was reunited with his wife, Barbara, who died in April, and his daughter Robin, who died of leukemia in 1953 at the age of three.
+He referred to Bush Sr. as “optimistic,” “empathetic,” and “close to perfect” among other things.
+He expressed his belief that Bush Sr. was reunited with his wife Barbara, who died in April, and his daughter Robin, who died of leukemia in 1953 at the age of 3.